joseph-a-levine/authoring/_older/february_2024.md

 ## Reading

+### Here, Richard McGuire

+The most remarkable art project I've seen in the past year.
+Simple in concept — a graphic novel with a constant reference frame in a 20th century suburban living room, showing snapshots of time non-linearly — McGuire created something huge, cosmopolitan, and devastating.
+There is a decipherable plot, but it's not worth your time to decipher it; it may be actively detrimental.
+The only consistent character is the corner of the room, with all the petty dramas and emotional roller coasters.
+Cats nap in the corner.
+Men die.
+Benjamin Franklin shows up, at one point, and later (or earlier?) a kid dresses as him for Halloween.

+I viewed it as a PDF in Chrome, two page view, presentation mode, so that when you tab to the next page, the reference frame remains consistent.
+I would love to own this as a physical book, but the digital option is perfectly hypnotic.

 ### Admiral Cloudberg

 [Admiral Cloudberg](https://admiralcloudberg.medium.com/){% sidenote "clups-id" "Nomen verum Kyra Dempsey" %} has published a blog post about a different plane crash every week for the past five years.
 I came across her work in the most recent [Asterisk](https://asteriskmag.com/issues/05/why-you-ve-never-been-in-a-plane-crash), and read more than a hundred of her articles in the last week of January.{% sidenote "long-id" "Roughly the length of the first four Harry Potter books together.
 It was not a productive week." %}